Târgu Mureș: Climate

 Târgu Mureș has a continental climate characterised by warm dry summers and relatively cold winters.
 Winter temperatures are often below 0 C. Throughout the year there are 38 days with snow, and more than 60 days when the snow covers the ground.
 In summer, the average temperature is between 18 C and 19 C (the average for June, July and August), even though temperatures sometimes reach 36 C during this period.
 On average, there are 143 days with precipitation over the course of the year, most frequently in December with 16 days and the least in August, September and October with 8 rainy days.
 The average annual temperature for Târgu Mureș is 8.6 C. The lowest temperature registered in the city is -32.8 C, recorded in 1942 and 1963.
 The highest temperature, 39 C, was recorded in 1936.

 Demographics

-As of 2011 census data, Târgu Mureș has a population of 134,290, a decrease from the figure recorded at the 2002 census.

-According to the 2002 census data, the city had a population of 149,577.
-Among them 69,825 are Hungarians forming the largest urban Hungarian community in Romania, surpassing that of Cluj-Napoca.
+According to the 2021 census, Târgu Mureș had a population of 116,033, a decrease from the figure recorded at the 2011 census.
+The city is home to the largest urban Hungarian community in Transylvania, surpassing those of Sfântu Gheorghe, Cluj-Napoca and Oradea.
 The 2002 census was the first to show the Hungarians as a local minority.
-The city is officially bilingual and both Romanian and Hungarian languages are recognised as official and used in public signage, education, justice and access to public administration, however, in case of commercial signage and advertisements the bilingual signage is usually used only by companies if they are owned by Hungarians.
-Roma people make up 2.51% of the city's population which is considerably lower than their proportion of 6.96% in Mureș County.
+The city is officially bilingual and both Romanian and Hungarian languages are recognised as official and used in public signage, education, justice and access to public administration; however, in case of commercial signage and advertisements, the bilingual signage is usually used only by Hungarian-owned companies.
+Roma people make up 2.97% of the city's population, which is considerably lower than their proportion of 9.68% in Mureș County.

 Ethnic communities

-Ethnic structure evolution from 1850 until 2011:
+Ethnic structure evolution from 1850 until 2021:

-Religious communities

-The largest religious community in Târgu Mureș is Romanian Orthodox, numbering 46.74% of the population.
-The most significant other religious communities are Reformed Church (30.06%), Roman Catholic (13.50%), Eastern Catholic (2.60%), and Unitarian (2.58%).